vaccovecrana/volach/README.md

 The `motherWavelength` attribute of the wavelet describes the amount of samples that can be decomposed for some amount of input data.

+Training data gets recovered with [age](https://github.com/FiloSottile/age).

 ## TODO

 - Explain the internal data layout for wavelet packets (frequencies are stored from low to high).
+- Extract better quality training examples.
+- For more accurate detection, consider more than one peak per anchor region.
+The hope is that this will catch more anchor point frequencies inside the musical region of interest.
+- Implement multi-threaded fingerprinting (parallel stream processing).